 Many websites related to Linux and open source software have high technical content and often have less attention for the actual use and the things you can do with this operating system.
 But some of us just have other expectations.
-As a beginner in the Linux and Open Source landscape you have different information needs than an experienced Linux user or developer.
-But also Linux users who use their computer for content creation and are not interested in the technical backgrounds, have mostly different needs.
-In this blog post I give my thoughts on 10 great Linux websites for beginners and everyday users.
+As a beginner or every day user in the Linux and Open Source world, you have different information needs than an experienced, highly skilled Linux user or developer.
+But also Linux users who use their computer for example for content creation, are less interested in the technical backgrounds, and have mostly different needs.
+In this artcle I give my thoughts on 10 great Linux websites for beginners and everyday users.

 10 Great Linux websites for beginners and everyday users